Barking F.C.: History

 Following World War II, Barking won the 1945–46 Essex Senior Cup.
 In 1952 they switched to the Isthmian League, but had to wait until 1978–79 before winning the league again; during that period they won further Essex Senior Cup titles in 1962–63 and 1969–70.
 The 1978–79 season also saw them reach the second round of the FA Cup, defeating Yeovil Town in the first round, before losing 2–1 at home to Aldershot, as well as winning the London Senior Cup for a fourth time.
 The following season they reached the second round again, defeating Third Division Oxford United before losing 3–1 to Reading.
 In 1981–82 they took Gillingham to a replay in the second round, losing 3–1.
 Their last appearance in the second round came in 1983–84, when they lost 2–1 at Plymouth Argyle.
 A seventh Essex Senior Cup final win was achieved in 1989–90.

 They remained in the Isthmian League Premier Division until relegation to Division One at the end of the 1990–91 season.
 After finishing bottom in 1995–96 the club was relegated to Division Two.
 In 2001 Barking ceased to exist when they merged with East Ham United to form Barking & East Ham United.
 However, when the new club folded in 2006, Barking were re-established and joined the Essex Senior League.
 In 2016–17 the club won the Essex Senior League, earning promotion to the North Division of the Isthmian League.
 At the end of the 2018–19 season they were transferred to the South Central Division.
 In 2021 the club was transferred back to the North Division.
+They finished second-from-bottom of the division in 2021–22 and were relegated to the Essex Senior League.
+In 2022–23 the club won the Essex Senior League's Errington Cup, beating Redbridge 5–4 on penalties in the final, following a 1–1 draw.

+The 2023–24 season saw Barking finish fourth in the Essex Senior League, qualifying for the promotion play-offs.
+They went on to lose 1–0 to Romford in the semi-finals.

 Ground

 Barking Institute originally played at the Recreation Ground in Barking Park, before moving to Vicarage Field, which had been in use by Barking Rovers since 1884.
 Floodlights were installed in 1958 and they were the first Isthmian League club to play a league match under lights.
 In 1973 the club were forced to leave the ground by the council and moved to Mayesbrook Park.
 The club brought the floodlights from Vicarage Field and installed a temporary trailer stand on the northern side of the pitch.
-This was later replaced by a permanent stand with 210 seats and standing for 450.
+This was later replaced by a permanent stand on the south side with 210 seats and standing for 450.
 An uncovered terrace was installed behind the western end of the pitch, which had a roof added in 2001 when Barking merged with East Ham United.